 Executive Director, Jen previously worked at Motorola Mobility, A Google Company and Abbott Labs as a member of the HR teams.
 She spent 5 years working in Talent Acquisition as a part of the recruitment process, hiring top tier tech talent.
 After volunteering for two years with Citizen Schools, Jen grew deeply passionate about working with underserved communities in Chicago and raising young women to be future change makers.
 As a North Park University Graduate, she utilizes her philanthropic attitude for individual and community development.
 Jen is available to answer any questions you may have about Brave and it's programs, feel free to reach out to her directly at email@example.com.

-Director of Curriculum and Program Development, Emily is a third-year Ph.D.
-Student in the Technology and Social Behavior program at Northwestern University.
-Emily is interested in building online tools to improve motivation, collaboration, and self-efficacy.
+Director of Curriculum and Program Development, Emily is a fifth-year Ph.D.
+Student in the Technology and Social Behavior program at Northwestern University where she builds online tools to improve motivation, collaboration, and self-efficacy.
 Her work has been published in academic journals, Harvard case studies, and news publications.
 Emily has industry experience working for Walt Disney Imagineering in the Disney Research behavioral sciences team, and as a UX Researcher at Facebook.
-Emily received her B.S. in Social Anthropology and Psychology from Harvard University. where she played on the varsity women's volleyball team.
+Emily received her B.A. in Social Anthropology and Psychology from Harvard University. where she played on the varsity women's volleyball team.
 She is also a cofounder of Youth Lead the Change, a global youth leadership organization that empowers youth to reach their full potential as leaders.
 Find her on Twitter @eharburg!

-Director of Research and Regional Director of Jamaica, Anna is a 3rd-year Ph.D student at Northwestern's School of Education and Social Policy.
+Director of Research and Regional Director of Jamaica, Anna is a fifth-year Ph.D student at Northwestern's School of Education and Social Policy.
 Her research interests include building youth civic leaders, civic tech, design-thinking education, and design for equity.
 She received a BA in economics from Stanford University and previously worked as an economics researcher and as a program coordinator at a start-up in Silicon Valley.
 Anna also hails from the beautiful island of Jamaica!